As part of continuous process improvement, Bizagi supports flexibility and evolution of your processes as your business evolves.

-No objects that have been deployed to the development environment should not be deleted or renamed (the object name, not the display name).
-If you delete or rename existing development environment objects, your next deployment to production may fail.
-Bizagi may indicate that the deployment package is not adequate (in order to guarantee data integrity in the production environment).
+No objects that have been deployed to the Development environment should not be deleted or renamed (the object name, not the display name).
+If you delete or rename existing Development environment objects, your next deployment to production may fail.
+Bizagi may indicate that the deployment package is not adequate (to guarantee data integrity in the Production environment).

 If you want to deprecate an entity or attribute, you need to create a new process version which references different entity or attribute than the one you want to deprecate.

 Depending changes you need to make, we recommend that you generate new versions of processes that have already been deployed to a Production environment.

 This is a safe way to make changes without compromising the information of the current cases being executed in the Production environment.